SCCapstone/CodersNotPosers/README.md

 is more convenient for kids who have class to place an order instead of having to go out of their way to find a dining location.

-The environment we are implementing this application on is found below.

 [Full Description](https://github.com/SCCapstone/CodersNotPosers/wiki/Project-Description)

 ## External Requirements